Christian egalitarianism: Biblical justifications

+Egalitarian scholars widely cite Galatians 3:28 as a foundational passage.
+Paul emphasizes that all believers share complete unity and equal standing in Christ, regardless of gender, ethnicity, or social class.

-Christian egalitarians' interpretation of scriptures and spiritual convictions bring them to the conclusion that the manner and teaching of Jesus abolished discrimination against racial minorities, slaves, and women in both the church and marriage.
-They believe that the Bible teaches the fundamental equality of believers of all racial and ethnic groups and all economic classes.
-They consider overarching principles of the Bible to be that men and women are equally created in God's image, equally responsible for sin, equally redeemed by Christ, and equally gifted by God's Spirit for service and held responsible for using their God-given gifts.
+Christian egalitarians affirm that Jesus' example and teaching abolished discrimination against racial minorities, slaves, and women in both church and marriage.
+They believe that the Bible teaches the fundamental equality of believers across all racial, ethnic, and economic divisions.

+They argue that overarching principles of the Bible affirm that men and women are equally created in God's image, equally responsible for sin, equally redeemed by Christ, and equally gifted by God's Spirit for service.
+Each person is held responsible for using their God-given gifts regardless of gender.

-Each of the six times Aquila and his wife Priscilla are mentioned by name in the New Testament, they are listed together as a couple.
-Their order of appearance alternates in a perfect odd-even equality, with each mentioned first three times.
-Aquila appears first in the first, third and fifth mentions, and Priscilla (Prisca) first in the second, fourth and sixth mentions.
-Some revisions of the Bible put Priscilla rather than Aquila first, in Acts 18:26, following the Vulgate and a few Greek texts.
-Some scholars suggest that Priscilla was the head of the family unit.
+The New Testament mentions Aquila and his wife Priscilla together as a couple in all six occurrences.
+Their order of appearance alternates evenly: Aquila appears first in the first, third, and fifth mentions, and Priscilla (Prisca) appears first in the second, fourth, and sixth mentions.
+Some revisions of the Bible put Priscilla rather than Aquila first in Acts 18:26, following the Vulgate and a few Greek texts.
+Some scholars suggest that Priscilla led their ministry and household.

-Ultimately, Christian egalitarianism holds that all people are equal in fundamental worth and moral status.
-A significant source of this trend of thought is the Christian notion that humankind were created in the living image of God (Imago Dei).
+Christian egalitarians teach that all people possess equal fundamental worth and moral status, grounding this belief in the doctrine that God created humanity in the image of God (Imago Dei).

-Jesus Christ did not conform to a mentality unfavorable to women, but reacted against inequalities based on sexual differences.
+Egalitarians argue that Jesus Christ did not conform to cultural prejudices against women but instead challenged gender-based inequality through his teaching and actions.

-Illustrative of efforts to institutionalize this notion are these excerpts from the organizational Statement of Faith of Christians for Biblical Equality, a major Christian Egalitarian organization:
+Illustrative of efforts to institutionalize this belief are excerpts from the Statement of Faith of Christians for Biblical Equality, a leading Christian egalitarian organization:

 History

+Anna Oliver (1849–1892) was the first woman in the United States to receive a Bachelor of Divinity from a Methodist seminary (Boston University, 1876).
+She formally challenged the Methodist Episcopal Church's policies at the 1880 General Conference.
+Although denied full clergy rights at that time, her efforts set in motion the eventual gradual acceptance of women's ordination, culminating in full ordination in 1956.

-The first organization whose purpose was advocating Christian egalitarianism was "Men, Women and God", established in the United Kingdom in 1984.
-The American organization Christians for Biblical Equality was established by evangelicals in 1987.
+The first organization created with the explicit purpose of advocating Christian egalitarianism was "Men, Women and God," founded in the United Kingdom in 1984.

+In 1987, American evangelical leaders—including Catherine Clark Kroeger, Gilbert Bilezikian, W. Ward Gasque, Gretchen Gaebelein Hull, and Alvera Mickelsen—formed "Men, Women and God: Christians for Biblical Equality," later shortened to "Christians for Biblical Equality" (CBE).
+This group launched the journal Priscilla Papers and issued the foundational statement "Men, Women and Biblical Equality" in the early 1990s.
+Christians for Biblical Equality formally incorporated in January 1988 and now includes members from over 100 denominations across more than 65 countries worldwide.